sudeepdevops/git/README.md

 ```

-### How can control parallel development and how multiple developers can contribute, develop code parallely?
+### How can control parallel development and how multiple developers can contribute, develop code in parallel?
 ```
 Git branches is the only solution for parallel development and parallel contribution
 ```